FRRouting/frr/doc/developer/cli.rst

 -  Options are allowed at the beginning of the command.
 The developer is entreated to use these extremely sparingly.
 They are most useful for implementing the 'no' form of configuration commands.
 Please think carefully before using them for anything else.
 There is usually a better solution, even if it is just separating out the command definition into separate ones.

--  The developer should judiciously apply separation of concerns when defining

-CLI.
-CLI definitions for two unrelated or vaguely related commands or
-     configuration items should be defined in separate commands.
+-  The developer should judiciously apply separation of concerns when defining commands.
+CLI definitions for two unrelated or vaguely related commands or configuration items should be defined in separate commands.
 Clarity is preferred over LOC (within reason).
 -  The maximum number of space-separated tokens that can be entered is presently limited to 256.
 Please keep this limit in mind when implementing new CLI.